Soore-ai/terraform-claude-book-review-app/README.md

 - **Unauthenticated users** can view book details and existing reviews.
 - **Authenticated users** can register, log in, and submit reviews.

-This project is part of the **DevOps Zero to Hero** Udemy course and designed to help students practice DevOps tools and cloud infrastructure end-to-end.
+This project is part of the **[DevOps Zero to Hero: Docker, K8s, Cloud, CI/CD & 4 Projects](https://www.udemy.com/user/pravin-mishra-30/)** Udemy course and designed to help students practice DevOps tools and cloud infrastructure end-to-end.

 ---